About The Teach Out

 The Teach Out will involve a number of projects.
 These include weekly study gatherings, monthly book gatherings, in depth retreat events for study, communal intentions, and reflection, and maintaining an always growing catalogue of events and resources.
 These will work to support and open the aperture of knowledge & action around anti-racist, community based justice efforts.
 It also takes as its mission increased accessibility for learning, action, and education, for all, always.

 These efforts intersectionally converse with movements around disability, LGTBQIA+ issues, gender, socio-economic class inequality, carceral conditions, geographic inequality and land dispossession struggle, immigrant justice, and more.
-These are almost always refracted through our work breaking barriers to educational access and informational literacy.
+These are almost always refracted through our work breaking barriers to educational access and communication & informational literacy.

 In the spirit of teach ins formed in the mid 1960s, born of community-based desire for change bringing together groups inside an institution to discuss and learn about a matter of importance on a complicated (often social or political) issue, The Teach Out hopes, in part, to model its work.